-- 3.10.1 "Documented chronic medical condition" means any physical or mental condition that may require multiple or regular absences.
-This condition must be documented annually with a valid physician's note that explains the condition and anticipated impact on attendance.
-For phobias and psychiatric issues, the documentation must be provided by a Psychiatrist and include the current treatment plan.
-The necessity for the absences must be approved and reviewed quarterly by the SAT, IEP or 504 team (See 4.2.11 of this policy).
-Such absence(s) shall be considered an allowable deduction for purposes of §126-81-5.2 of state policy. - 3.10.2 "Documented disability" means any mental or physical impairment that substantially limits one or more major life activities and is documented annually with a valid physician's note that explains the disability and anticipated impact on attendance.
-For phobias and psychiatric issues, the documentation must be provided by a Psychiatrist and include the current treatment plan.
-The necessity for the absences must be approved and reviewed quarterly by the SAT, IEP, or 504 team (See 4.2.11 of this policy).
-Such absence(s) shall be considered an allowable deduction for purposes of §126-81-5.2 of state policy. - 3.11 Homeless Children and Youths as defined in the McKinney-Vento Act means individuals who lack a fixed, regular, and adequate nighttime residence and includes: - 3.11.1 children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement; - 3.11.2 children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - 3.11.3 children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - 3.11.4 migratory children who qualify as homeless because the children or youth are living in circumstances as described in the above descriptions. - 3.12 Membership Days The days present plus the days absent. - 3.13 School of Origin As defined in the McKinney-Vento Act is the school that the child or youth attended when permanently housed or the school in which the child or youth was last enrolled. - 3.14 Transfer A process by which a student ends enrollment or attendance in one location and begins enrollment or attendance in a second location (e.g., within a county, between counties, or out-of-state).
+- 3.12 Homeless Children and Youths as defined in the McKinney-Vento Act means individuals who lack a fixed, regular, and adequate nighttime residence and includes: - 3.12.1 children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; - 3.12.2 children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - 3.12.3 children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - 3.12.4 migratory children who qualify as homeless because the children or youth are living in circumstances as described in the above descriptions. - 3.13 Membership Days The days present plus the days absent. - 3.14 School of Origin As defined in the McKinney-Vento Act is the school that the child or youth attended when permanently housed or the school in which the child or youth was last enrolled. - 3.15 Transfer A process by which a student ends enrollment or attendance in one location and begins enrollment or attendance in a second location (e.g., within a county, between counties, or out-of-state).
 This can be evidenced through a transcript request or other documentation that the student is continuing elementary or secondary education.